Patrick Kavanagh Centre: Exhibitions

 The centre houses exhibitions outlining Kavanagh's life story as well as the history of the surrounding area.
 It includes a topographical model of the area, a model illustrating Kavanagh's poem, "A Christmas Childhood" paintings, and informational panels on the poet.
-The Peter Kavanagh hand press is on loan from the Kavanagh Archive University College Dublin.
+The Peter Kavanagh hand press is on loan from the Kavanagh Archive of University College Dublin.
 Kavanagh's Death Mask which was formerly owned by John Ryan is also on display.
 There are many other memorabilia on display including letters, and the font Kavanagh was baptised in.